wework/ray/docs/components/chip.md

 ## Modifiers

-Use these modifiers with `.ray-select` class.
+Use these modifiers with `.ray-chip` class.

 | Selector            | Description                              |
 | ------------------- | ---------------------------------------- |